 - We work as a team to prepare the patient to return home and to school.
 Patient and family education teaches parents how to care for their child after leaving Children’s.

-- Our hospital teachers work with the family to guide them through the process of returning to school.
+- Our certified teachers work with the family to guide them through the process of returning to school.
 They also work with the patient’s school to provide education about the patient’s condition and needs.

 - Age and developmentally appropriate activities and recreational outings help prepare patients to return to everyday life.

 - Our social workers identify resources in the community to assist and support the patient and family after discharge.

 Patient discharge to school/community is reported by Uniform Data System for Medical Rehabilitation (UDSMR).
 UDSMR compares our Spinal Cord Injury Program to other pediatric programs in the nation.